 Art is an integral part of the curriculum at Eliot Bank.
 Every term has a new focus which is shared across the whole school from Early Years to Year 6, incorporating themes and skills such as using a famous artist for inspiration.
 The Arts Team ensures that all staff are led and trained in the techniques we use, so that the children make good progress in their own skills.
-So far we have been learning about the skills of Textiles and Printing, as well as Portraiture and Colour mixing.

 As part of our response to the new curriculum, all children have been using high quality sketchbooks to show their responses and to record the progression of their skills.

-Rose Grovsenor, Arts Team Leader
+Rose Grosvenor, Arts Team Leader